 Visualizing a process approach can be extremely beneficial.
 It allows you to interact and map out your process.
 This can allow you to better organize the process and is often a helpful tool.

-Flowcharts a great way to describe a process, break down the process into parts to allow for easier explanation and to help you improve your process.
+Flowcharts are a great way to describe a process, break down the process into parts to allow for easier explanation and to help you improve your process.
 Flowcharts are simple diagrams that map out a process, making it easy to visualize and to communicate.
-They allow for you to better see what really happens in a process as well as their interaction.
+They allow you to better see what really happens in a process as well as their interaction.